 If you are a visitor that requires a personal assistant to attend the show with you then it may be possible to claim a complimentary personal assistant ticket.
 This can differ from show to show so please check availability before booking your ticket.
 We will need to ask questions to ascertain the nature of the disability to ensure you are offered the most appropriate seating and that you qualify for a complimentary personal assistant ticket.
 Click here for a list of documents we might take into consideration when considering to allocate a complimentary ticket.

 As with all tickets on an on sale the lines can be very busy - please keep trying as soon as it is possible to answer your call we will.
 Again as with all tickets we strongly recommend you prepare in advance of a show on sale to check booking procedures and ensure any entitlements are confirmed in advance - an on sale assistance guide is available here.

 If practical/necessary it may be possible to arrange a visit ahead of the show you are coming to.
-If you have any questions regarding our facilities or wish to book tickets and have special requirements please contact us via email firstname.lastname@example.org.
+If you have any questions regarding our facilities or wish to book tickets and have special requirements please contact us via the Box Office enquiry form at the bottom of this page.
 You can also contact us on our Accessible Tickets phone line: 0114 2565593

 One of our customers travelled to the venue all the way from Scotland to review the venues wheelchair access - click here to check out Emma's experience.

 We also have an excellent blog post from a visually-impaired customer who came to see JLS with us on Thursday 28 October 2021, they really enjoyed the experience and found our accessible booking line easy to use!
 Click here to read about Holly's experience.

 Disabled car parking facilities are available at the Arena.
 Advanced purchased car park tickets are the only way to guarantee your parking space and these must be purchased online at the time you purchase your event tickets.